Wednesday, December 22, 2021

 Blaufränkisch And Cuvée Wines

 For me, having a glass of Blaufränkisch is a real treat.
 The grape is becoming more visible in the US, with great examples in the Finger Lakes and even North Carolina.
 To have a Blaufränkisch flight of four wines as we did really made me ecstatic.
-The flight displayed the diversity of this late ripening grape which is beautifully able to capture the nuances of its particular vineyard.
+The flight displayed the diversity of this late-ripening grape which is beautifully able to capture the nuances of its particular vineyard.

-Wein BurgenlandThe 2016 Blaufränkisch Joiser Kirschgarten by Winery Umathum is fresh and structured.
+The 2016 Blaufränkisch Joiser Kirschgarten by Winery Umathum is fresh and structured.
 The tannins hint at the potential for long aging.
 This darkly colored wine sees Austrian, Slovakian, and French oak for two years.
 It is an elegant wine with a chalky note and hints of oak.
 The 2008 In Signo Sagittarii Blaufränkisch is an ideal partner with a steak.
-It is aged 24 months in French oak and is deliciously deep with cocoa, smoke and plum flavors.
+It is aged 24 months in French oak and is deliciously deep with cocoa, smoke, and plum flavors.

 We love Super Tuscans and were delighted to learn that Burgenland has the equivalent, special cuvées that blend the native grapes of Austria with international varieties.
 The 2019 Naturschönheit from Winery Hareter Thomas is a blend of Zweigelt and Saint Laurent that is fresh and clean.
-The 2018 Tridendron from Winery ET is a superb Merlot, Blaufränkisch, Cabernet Sauvignon blend that is electric with a hint of black tea leaf and toast.
+The 2018 Tridendron from Winery ET is a superb Merlot, Blaufränkisch, and Cabernet Sauvignon blend that is electric with a hint of black tea leaf and toast.

-The 2017 The Oak Cuvée from Eichenwald Weine is a Blaufränkisch, Zweigelt, Merlot, Cabernet blend that gets 28 months in new French oak.
-It is full bodied with dark black fruit flavors and toasted and roasted mocha.
+The 2017 The Oak Cuvée from Eichenwald Weine is a Blaufränkisch, Zweigelt, Merlot, and Cabernet blend that gets 28 months in new French oak.
+It is full-bodied with dark black fruit flavors and toasted and roasted mocha.
 The 2016 In Signo Leonis from Winery Heribert Bayer blends Blaufränkisch, Zweigelt and Cabernet Sauvignon.
 This is an oak-dominated wine.
 Inspired by the zodiac sign Leo, this wine roars with flavors of mint, dark berries, cedar, and dark chocolate.

 We closed the tasting with the 2018 Ruster Ausbruch “Auf den Flügen der Morgenröte” dessert wine.
 This is a blend of Furmint and the Welschriesling that has an amazing nose.
 There are flavors of botrytis, honey, and ripe berries.